CCOM-NLP4Music-AI-Lab/Computational-Ethnomusicology/README.md

-2012-2019 Proceedings of Conference of Folk Music Analysis (FMA) (Files of proceedings of 2015 and 2017 are too big to upload.
+·2012-2019 Proceedings of Conference of Folk Music Analysis (FMA) (Files of proceedings of 2015 and 2017 are too big to upload.
 The download url: http://fma2015.sciencesconf.org and http://fma2018.mus.auth.gr

-Papers List-Chinese Music (Specialty)
+·Papers List-Chinese Music (Specialty)

  Published Time | Title | Notes
  :-----: | :-----: | :-----: